People often ask me what they should do instead of numbing their uncomfortable emotions with busyness, or social media, or work.

 “What this means, in real-world terms, is that we stop avoiding experiences because we’re afraid of the unpleasant feelings that might come with them.
 We don’t seek suffering or take pride in it; we just stop letting it dictate any of our choices.
 People who’ve been through hell are often forced to learn this, which is why activist, cancer patient, and poet Audre Lorde wrote, “When I dare to be powerful—to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.”

-There are LOADS of benefits to having this sort of emotional courage — to being willing to feel whatever it is that we are feeling.
-You can now have that difficult (but necessary!) conversation with your boss or your mother that you’ve been avoiding for months because you were worried about the emotional fallout.
+There are LOADS of benefits to having this sort of emotional courage — being willing to feel whatever we feel.
+You can now have that difficult (but necessary!) conversation with your boss or mother that you’ve been avoiding for months because you were worried about the emotional fallout.
 You can now stop pretending to be something you aren’t — instead of hiding yourself out of fear of what people will think.
 You can take calculated risks.
 You may still be afraid, but at least you aren’t making decisions based on your fear.
 You can do the right thing, even when the right thing is hard.

-You can handle whatever uncomfortable, difficult, or painful emotions may come from the choices you make.
-Knowing that, what will you do differently?
+You can handle whatever uncomfortable, complex, or painful emotions may come—knowing that, what will you do differently?

-Please don’t forget that having emotional courage — turning up the dial on our willingness to suffer — is about developing happiness, love, and wisdom.
+Please remember that emotional courage—turning up the dial on our willingness to suffer—is about developing happiness, love, and wisdom.

-Our emotions—the good, the bad, and the ugly—carry with them important information.
-Your emotions are how your heart talks to you, how it tells you what choices to make.
+Our emotions—the good, the bad, and the ugly—carry important information with them.
+Emotions are how your heart talks to you, telling you what choices to make.

 As Omid Kordestani, a senior advisor to Google, reminds us, “In life you make the small decisions with your head and the big decisions with your heart.”
 If we want to be happy, we need to practice feeling, to practice listening to our heart.
 This is the way to know who we are and what we want.